SamuelW2002/RestaurantReservationApp/README.md

 # RestaurantReservationApp
-A simple console app mainly focussing on practicing SOLID and other design principles
+A simple console app mainly focused on practicing SOLID and other design principles